 Important to distinguish between thin and full-dimension veneers.

-Veneer being veneer, depth is an important issue.
+Depth is an important issue when it comes to veneer.
 Since it is purely an addition to what's already there, you want to minimize the thickness of that addition.

 While it may not matter much in some exterior applications, it certainly does matter in the interior, where every square foot counts.

 Full-dimension veneer starts at around 2 inches thick and goes outward from there.
 Thin stone veneer maxes out at two inches.

 Then decide between dry stack veneer and mortared.